 The Saturday before Thanksgiving.
 A disruption of our usual routine.
-Adjustments will need to made this week and this week will be different.
-Shorter hours at work, more cooking than usual, more errands. more thoughts, more expectation.
-Maybe more family and friends, maybe more quiet than normal, less rest, or perhaps more rest.
-A holiday week in America is here and we look out onto the next few days and we think we know what might happen, but sometimes the unexpected occurs, good or bad.
+Adjustments will happen this week, and the week will be different.
+Shorter hours at work, more cooking than usual, more errands.
+More thoughts, more expectations.
+Maybe more family and friends, maybe more quiet than usual, less rest, or perhaps more rest.
+A holiday week in America is here, and we look out onto the next few days, and we think we know what might happen, but sometimes the unexpected occurs, good or bad.

 Supposedly a meteor shower occurred while we were sleeping.
 Isn’t that just like God?
-Even while we sleep, He is sending showers of blessing, announcing His presence, His all knowing, incomprehensible intervention, intercession, and celebratory cheering into our lives!
+Even while we sleep, He is sending showers of blessing, announcing His presence, His all-knowing, incomprehensible intervention, mediation, and celebratory cheering into our lives!

-Years ago, Clark and I decided to wake up and venture into the cool of night to attend a most spectacular meteor shower.
-If I never see another, that shower’s memory will remain alive.
-At times during the display, we thought one might hit us!
-We perceived them to be falling that closely to our low, and humble presence.
-We watched hundreds of them light up the sky and no fireworks can ever compare.
+Years ago, Clark and I decided to wake up and venture into the cool night to attend a predicted and most spectacular meteor shower.
+If I never see another, that shower’s memory will linger as a most unusual sight and experience; an honor to witness.
+Each of our oculus uterque took in a supernatural display of light and speed, combined with incalculable distance in dark space!
+We got to see it.
+At times during the exhibition, we thought one might hit us!
+We perceived them to be falling that close to our low and humble presence.
+We watched hundreds of them light up the sky, and no fireworks can ever compare.

 As we anticipate the week to come, whether it be lonely, or filled with joy or even pain, our God is still amazing.
-In all His glory He still chooses to light up the sky for all who choose to look up and see His glory so evident in His creation.
+In all His glory, He faithfully chooses to light up the sky for all who wish to look up and see His glory so evident in His creation.